The Last Bus (2021 film)

 The Last Bus is a 2021 drama film directed by Gillies MacKinnon.
 It stars Timothy Spall as an elderly gentleman who travels the length of the United Kingdom to scatter his late wife's ashes.
 It was released in the United Kingdom on 27 August 2021.

 Plot

-Following the death of his wife, Tom, played by Timothy Spall, travels from John o'Groats in Scotland to Land's End in Cornwall, England using his free bus pass on local buses, to return to where he and his wife grew up and to scatter her ashes.
+Following the death of his wife, Tom travels from John o' Groats in Scotland to Land's End in England using his free bus pass on local buses, to return to where he and his wife grew up and to scatter her ashes.

 Cast

 Music

-Sixteen-year-old busker Caitlin Agnew has had two of her original songs, "I Wanna" and "Don't Wanna Go Home", featured in the movie after her father, while working on the movie set, recommended her music to the director.
+Sixteen-year-old busker Caitlin Agnew had two of her original songs, "I Wanna" and "Don't Wanna Go Home", featured in the movie, after her father, while working on the movie set, recommended her music to the director.